JuggerLeft/L4D2-Community-Update/README.md

 # L4D2-Community-Update

-Help us shape the potential future of L4D2 vanilla.
+Help us shape the potential future of L4D2 vanilla..

 Exploit fixes and PvP enhancements for the original 13 campaigns were done using VScript files.